Benefits of Money Management for College Students

 Your emergency fund is there to help you get back on your feet.
 How much you save each month is up to you and your financial situation.
 The key is to make sure you’re saving something each month — no matter how small the amount may initially seem.

 When starting your emergency savings fund, it is important to fund the account regularly.
 Even if it is only $25/month, set aside an automatic transfer to your savings so you do not have to think about it.
-This emergency fund should also be set in a separate account from your day-to-day checking and long-term savings accounts.
+This emergency fund should also be set in a separate account from your day-to-day checking and short-term savings accounts.

 Another way to build an emergency savings account is to use apps that allow you to round up your purchases and automatically move the rounded amount into a savings account.
+Some examples of apps that offer this feature include Current Bank, Qapital, and Acorns (best for using round-ups to invest).[2]

 The last thing you need to ask yourself is: what qualifies as a good use of your emergency money?
-Such costs are typically unexpected and time-sensitive, so think more along the lines of medical and car expenses rather than that new pair of sneakers.
+Such costs are typically unexpected and time-sensitive, so think more along the lines of medical and car expenses rather than a new pair of sneakers.

 Be smart about credit cards